Dundee MP heckled in tense scenes at pro-Palestine protest

-Dundee MP Chris Law was forced to abandon his speech at a pro-Palestine protest in the city on Saturday amid heckling from the crowd.
+Dundee MP Chris Law was forced to abandon his speech at a pro-Palestine protest in the city on Saturday after heckling from the crowd.

-The SNP MP reportedly lost the support of the crowd after saying he had “equal” sympathy for both Palestinians and Israelis.
+The SNP MP appeared to lose the support of the crowd after saying he had “equal” sympathy for both Palestinians and Israelis.

-In a video posted on X, formerly known as Twitter, Mr Law can be seen speaking before the crowd begin to heckle before becoming hostile.
+In a video posted on X, formerly known as Twitter, Mr Law can be seen speaking before the crowd which then turns hostile.

-He is heard saying he “absolutely supports a two-state solution” and that he “appals what is going on”.
+He is heard saying he “absolutely supports a two-state solution” and that he is appalled by what is happening.

 Members of the crowd then grow increasingly hostile and are seen in the video telling the MP to describe the actions of Israel as a “genocide” before demanding he give up the microphone.